databricks/unity-catalog-setup/README.md

 # Unity Catalog Setup
 This repository provides documentation, guidance, and scripting to support the automatic setup of Unity Catalog within your Databricks environment.

+Either follow the Guided Setup or the Manual Setup instructions

+# Prerequisites
-# Login to your Cloud Provider
+### Install/Login to your Cloud Provider
+For whichever cloud you plan to install for, install the appropriate Cloud CLI tool and then login with your credentials.

 `az login`

 or

 `aws configure`
+### Manual Setup Only
+* terraform 1.1.2 or higher.

-# Run the Guided Setup
+# Guided Setup
 Run the guided setup from a Mac/Linux machine.
 This will attempt to install terraform for you, and then gather required values in Q/A and pass them to terraform.

 ```commandline
 ./run.sh
 ```

+# Manual Setup
+Manual setup is performed via terraform, ensure that you have terraform installed before continuing.
-# Terraform AWS Instructions
+## AWS
 Change to the aws directory
 ```commandline
 cd terraform/aws